oracle-livelabs/adb/shared/adb-speaks-human/setup-environment/setup-environment.md

 Create a secret key as follows:

-1. Click the following link to [create a new API secret](https://platform.openai.com/account/api-keys).
+1. Click the following link to [create a new API secret key](https://platform.openai.com/account/api-keys).
 The secret key is used to sign requests to OpenAI's API.
 You will need it when creating a credential later.
 On the **API keys** page, click **Create new secret key**.

     ![Create a secret key](images/create-secret-key.png "")